 You don’t have to speak Korean to enjoy KPop, but learning Korean words and phrases makes listening to the songs that much more fun – all of a sudden you start to enjoy the music and understand what the songs are saying!
+That’s why we recommend learning Korean with KPop as a great way to make learning interesting.
 We’ve compiled a list of some of the best KPop groups of all time for you to get a taste for what the hype is all about.
-Check out some of the bands below, and be sure to let us know what you think in the comments section
+Check out some of the bands below, and be sure to let us know what you think in the comments section.

 1. Girls’ Generation

 Girls’ Generation is an eight-member all-girl band backed by S.M.
 Entertainment.
 Taking Korea by storm since 2007, the group became mega-successful in 2009 with their song “Gee,” which was a chart-topper for over two months and was named the best song of the 2000s decade.
 Girls’ Generation is best known for their cross-cultural appeal (they signed with a Japanese label in 2010 to make their music more accessible to Japanese listeners) and their own special brand of bubblegum pop.
 Watch their music video for “I Got a Boy” to get a feel for this award-winning group that you won’t want to miss!

 2. Super Junior